tifafracica/social_network_takehome_api/README.md

 Also, sometimes they will respond with an error.
 This error will not be valid JSON.
 Life's hard sometimes 😧.

+Please, open the terminal and start the api with `rails s`

-The client needs to be able to run your thing, then issue the command:
+Then open another tab in the terminal, you needs to be able to run the next the command:
 `curl localhost:3000`

 And get back a JSON response of the output from the three social networks in the format:

 `{ twitter: [tweets], facebook: [statuses], instagram: [photos] }`

-Order isn't important.

 ⌨️ with ❤️ by [tifafracica](https://github.com/tifafracica) 😊